mzprizm/react-app-project/project-worksheet.md

 ### API

+The API I have chosen is either 1 "Joke API" or 2 "Official Joke API" -- both return 2-part joke as object.
+No private key required.

-The API I have chosen is [JokeAPI](https://sv443.net/jokeapi/v2) is a RESTful API that serves uniformly and well formatted jokes.
+1. "[JokeAPI](https://sv443.net/jokeapi/v2) is a RESTful API that serves uniformly and well formatted jokes.
 It can be used without any API token, membership, registration or payment.
-It supports a variety of filters that can be applied to get just the right jokes you need.
+It supports a variety of filters that can be applied to get just the right jokes you need." [my API link](https://sv443.net/jokeapi/v2/joke/Programming?blacklistFlags=nsfw,religious,political,racist,sexist&type=twopart)

 ```
 {
 "category": "Programming",
 "type": "twopart",
-"setup": "Why are modern programing languages so materialistic?",
-"delivery": "Because they are object oriented.",
+"setup": "Why does no one like SQLrillex?",
+"delivery": "He keeps dropping the database.",
 "flags": {
 "nsfw": false,
 "religious": false,